neam/vagrant-docker-local-dev-vm/README.md

 ## On dokku host

-Set the docker images to base the update on (replace with the appropriate deployed app names):
+Set the docker images to base the update on (replace with the appropriate deployed app names to base the future local dev container images on):

     export LEMP_APP=feature_cms-1023-friends-base-url-cms-abc1234-clean-db
     export PROXY_APP=feature_cms-1023-friends-base-url-proxy-abc1234-clean-db